noelcodes/Clothes-recognition/README.md

-To readers: If you are reading this NOW (last update 11th July 2018).
+Dear readers: If you are reading this NOW (last update 11th July 2018).
 Works still on going, and commits might be incomplete.

 # Clothes-recognition
 Clothes recognition: This is a task given by a company as part of the interview process for an internship role, and deadline is 1 week (17July2018).
 Due to time constraint, I'm going to tackle this using a few techniques I have already know, since I have ready codes, as baseline.
 Then if I have more time, I will try out something I don't know, i.e fashionet, based on a paper dated 2016.